Ronald Warisan

-Ronald Warisan (born 15 September 1989) is a Papua New Guinean footballer who plays as a goalkeeper for Lae City FC in the Papua New Guinea National Soccer League.
+Ronald Warisan (born 15 September 1989) is a Papua New Guinean soccer player who plays as a goalkeeper for National League club Lae City and the Papua New Guinea national team.

 Club career

 After playing for several clubs in his country, Warisan Joined Lae City Dwellers FC in 2014.
 During the 8th round of the 2015 National Soccer League, He scored the final goal for Lae in the 6–0 defeat of Oro FC on 11 April 2015.

 International career

-Warisan made his senior international debut in a friendly match against Singapore on September 6, 2014.
+Warisan made his senior international debut in a friendly match against Singapore on 6 September 2014.

-He was named to Papua New Guinea's squad for the 2016 OFC Nations Cup and played in all five matches of the tournament.